petepm/petepm.github.io/music/synchronized-seasoning/rockwell.md

 silly polymeter parts, this time I would instead punish myself and distribute those arpeggios oddly throughout some other pattern.

-In comes the original chuggity chug pattern to the rescue.
+In comes the 2-1-1-2-2-1-1-4 chuggity chug pattern to the rescue.
 I kept that low power chord pattern part as the backbone, using a kind of generic "Djent" aesthetic, but mixed the arpeggios in between.